LisiLisenok/Chime/scheduling.md

 [INFO '*' means any, 'SundayL' means last Sunday.]

-[NOTE If 'create' request is sent to Chime address with full timer name and corresponding scheduler hasn't been created before then Chime creates both new scheduler and new timer.]
+[NOTE If 'create' request is sent to Chime address with name set to 'scheduler name:timer name' and corresponding scheduler hasn't been created before then Chime creates both new scheduler and new timer.]

 ### Java example.